karenpayneoregon/web-app-code-samples/MutilpleSubmitButtons1/readme.md

 ﻿# About

-Shows how to have multiple submit buttons for a form.
+Shows how to have multiple submit buttons for a form and not showing arguments in address.

 ![Title](assets/title.png)